-From January 1, 2009, following the adoption of ASC 810 (formerly referred to as SFAS No.160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No.51."), the Company also renamed the minority interests to noncontrolling interests and reclassified it on the consolidated balance sheet from the mezzanine section between liabilities and equity to a separate line item in equity.
+From January 1, 2009, following the adoption of ASC 810, "Consolidation", the Company also renamed the minority interests to noncontrolling interests and reclassified it on the consolidated balance sheet from the mezzanine section between liabilities and equity to a separate line item in shareholders' equity.
 The Company has applied the presentation and disclosure requirements retrospectively for all period presented.